 Completed in 2010, the Cycling Master Plan includes a comprehensive City-wide on and off road cycling network that connects the urban and rural areas in Markham.
 The Plan was developed to encourage more residents to cycle for recreational, as well as, commuting purposes.

-The Pedestrian and Trail Master Plan was developed to improve and expand Markham’s off-road pathway and trail system.
+The Pathways and Trails Master Plan was developed to improve and expand Markham’s off-road pathway and trail system.
 The Plan also includes an implementation strategy to prioritize network linkages, budget & resources, phasing and more.

 The York Region Transportation Master Plan sets out the infrastructure and policy requirements to enable the Region to build and maintain an interconnected system of mobility.
 This includes additional transit infrastructure, roads infrastructure and a system of sidewalks and trails to further enable active transportation for 2041 and beyond.